ahmedkaludi/push-notification/readme.txt

 == Changelog ==

+= 1.38 (10 September 2024) =
+* Enhancement: FCM XMPP and HTTP legacy APIs were deprecated in June 2023 and will be removed in June 2024.
+Migrate to the HTTP v1 API #129

 = 1.37 (30 Aug 2024) =
 * Fixed: No Active subscriber found when sending push notification #124